ardatan/graphql-mesh/website/docs/transforms/rename.md

 sidebar_label: Rename
 ---

-The `rename` transform allow you rename GraphQL types and GraphQL fields easily.
+The `rename` transform allow you to rename GraphQL types and GraphQL fields easily.

 ```
 yarn add @graphql-mesh/transform-rename